-Generally, access to personnel files is restricted to the Superintendent and members of the District's Board of Commissioners.
 Employees who wish to review their own file should contact the Superintendent; employees may review or obtain a copy of their own personnel files in the Superintendent office.

-- 4.2.
+4.2.
 Reference Checks.
 Inquiries from outside the District regarding job reference checks of former employees, and employment verification checks of present employees, should be discussed with or referred to the Superintendent or the President of the Board of Commissioners prior to any response.
 The District provides basic employment data in response to those reference check inquiries.
 Responses to such inquiries will confirm only dates of employment, pay rates, and position(s) held.
-The District will provide pertinent employment and payroll information to authorized requests regarding current employees, i.e. mortgage companies and other financial institutions upon receiving a signed release from the employee. - 4.3.
+The District will provide pertinent employment and payroll information to authorized requests regarding current employees, i.e. mortgage companies and other financial institutions upon receiving a signed release from the employee.

+4.3.
 Time Sheets.
 In compliance with Federal and state laws, the District will require non-exempt employees to accurately record the time they work each month.
 Overtime must always be approved in writing before it is performed.
 Altering or falsifying time records may result in disciplinary action up to and including termination of employment.

 Section 5.
-Compensation
+Compensation.

-- 5.1.
+5.1.
 Compensation Policy.
-The District's compensation policy is to pay for performance.
-The District compensates employees based upon their performance level and their contribution to the District's success. - 5.2.
+The District's compensation policy is to pay fair and competitive wages.
+In setting an employee's compensation, the District will consider, among other factors, the employee's performance level and their contribution to the District's success.

+5.2.
 Work Schedules.
 The District will establish work schedules and hours in accordance with the needs of the District, and the best interests of the District's employees.
-Staffing needs and operational demands may necessitate variations in starting and ending times, as well as variations in the total hours that may be scheduled each day and week. - 5.3.
+Staffing needs and operational demands may necessitate variations in starting and ending times, as well as variations in the total hours that may be scheduled each day and week.
+Non-exempt employees will be paid overtime at the rate of one and one half $(1\frac{1}{2})$ times an employee's regular rate of pay for hours worked over forty (40) hours in one work week, except as permitted by law.
+Overtime is based solely on hours worked and must be approved in advance in writing by the Superintendent.
+Exempt employees will not be paid overtime.

+5.3.
 Paydays.
 All employees are paid monthly on the 25th of each month, for all earnings for all work performed through the end of the previous month.
 If a regularly scheduled payday falls on a Saturday or Sunday, paychecks will be made available on Monday.
 If a regularly scheduled payday falls on a holiday, employees will be paid on the first day of work following the regularly scheduled payday.
 If a regular payday falls during an employee's vacation, the employee's paycheck will be available upon his or her return from vacation.